badoo/Reaktive/README.md

 # Reaktive
 Kotlin multiplatform implementation of Reactive Extensions

-Lubrary status: in development, preparing for alpha release
+Library status: in development, preparing for alpha release